idkaaa/cs-6750-hci-sp22-public/required-readings/shared-notes-2019/source/Week 07 - Prototyping.md

   - **Look and feel** - denotes questions about the concrete sensory experience of using an artifact—what the user looks at, feels, and hears while using it
   - **Implementation** - refers to questions about the techniques and components through which an artifact performs its function

-## Prototyping tools and techniques
+## Prototyping Tools And Techniques

-- Beaudouin-Lafon, M., & Mackay, W. (2003).
-[Prototyping tools and techniques](https://www.lri.fr/~mackay/pdffiles/Prototype.chapter.pdf). _Human Computer Interaction-Development Process._ (pp. 101-142).
+> Beaudouin-Lafon, M., & Mackay, W. (2003).
+Prototyping tools and techniques.
+Human Computer Interaction-Development Process. (pp. 101-142).

 Topic: tools and techniques for using prototypes to design interactive systems.
 The goal is to illustrate how they can help designers generate and share new ideas, get feedback from users or customers, choose among design alternatives, and articulate reasons for their final choices.